Integrated Care System Board

 The four upper tier local authority representatives are the chairs of the four Health and Wellbeing Boards in Lancashire and South Cumbria.

-The five non-executive directors have been appointed following a formal recruitment process.
-The successful candidates are:
+Five non-executive directors have been appointed following a formal recruitment process.

 These governance arrangements provide a fair approach to representation from individual organisations.
 No single organisation from the five NHS trusts, eight Clinical Commissioning Groups, four upper tier Local Authorities and twelve districts have a right of veto Lancashire and South Cumbria-wide decisions.